mink/notate/readme.md

 ### Usage

-Add the trait `Notate\Notate` to your Eloquent model and you will be able to reference your JSON columns as the local key when creating relationships.
+Add the `Notate\Notate` trait to your Eloquent models and you will be able to reference JSON columns on both ends when creating relationships.

 #### Relationships